biosimulations/biosimulations-physiome/projects/6cf/workspace/Doc/README.rst

 =============

 The current CellML implementation runs in OpenCOR_.
 The results have been validated against the data extracted from the figures in the published `Bursztyn, Limor, et al (2007)`_.
-We provide the settings used for the figure reproduction with the simulation results shown under ``Experiments``.
+We found a few inconsistencies in parameter values and units presented in the primary paper.
+While the primary paper does not provide complete simulation experiment settings, we provide the settings used for the figure reproduction with the simulation results shown under ``Experiments``.
 The model structure can be found in the documentation of ``Components``.
-The curation process has been summarized in the `Model history`_ and  `Known issues`_.
+The limitation and curation process has been summarized in the `Model history`_ and  `Known issues`_.

 Model overview
 ===================